Real Persistence Members, Real Results

 1. Intake before programming

 Every transformation starts with a real assessment.
-Hip mobility, shoulder mobility, posterior chain strength, single-leg balance, breathing pattern.
-We do not skip this.
+Hip mobility, shoulder mobility, posterior chain strength, single-leg balance, how you breathe under load.
+We do not skip this and rush you onto a barbell so your first day feels exciting.
 Programming without an intake is guessing.
-Programming after an intake is targeted.
+Programming after an intake is aimed at the thing actually holding you back.

 2. The first 30 days are skill, not load

-The biggest mistake new members make is wanting to lift heavy in week one.
-The biggest mistake bad coaches make is letting them.
+The most common mistake a new member makes is wanting to lift heavy in week one.
+The most common mistake a lazy coach makes is letting them.
 The first 30 days are pattern work.
-Squat depth, hinge mechanics, pulling positions, breathing under load.
-Members who skip this stall in month three.
-Members who do it well never plateau the way they would have.
+Squat depth, hinge mechanics, where the bar lives in a pull, breathing while braced.
+The people who rush this stall in month three and cannot figure out why.
+The people who do it well never hit the wall they would have hit.

 3. Consistency beats intensity